 Gluten is a protein that occurs naturally in certain grains such as wheat, rye, and barley.
 It’s important to mention though, that the gluten we eat today is not the same as the gluten our ancestors ate.
 Over 100 years ago, scientists began to develop new, hybridized forms of wheat with higher proportions of gluten protein to produce bigger, fluffier breads and pastries.
 They also figured out a way to deaminate gluten, which allows it to be dissolved into liquids and other products that didn’t previously contain gluten.
-This is why nowadays gluten can be found in everything from meat substitutes to medications, supplements, and even toothpaste.
+This is why nowadays everything from meat substitutes to medications, supplements, and even toothpaste contain gluten.

 As a result, we are not only eating a very different kind of gluten than our ancestors ate, we are eating and being exposed to way more of it.
 And it’s no coincidence the change in our gluten consumption aligns with a dramatic increase in chronic disease.
 In fact, gluten has been linked with more than 55 diseases.1